Argonauts rally for 28-27 comeback win over Blue Bombers, ending six-game slide

 His team down 20-10, Toronto coach Corey Chamblin said the gist of his halftime message was "Finish and this will be your finest moment."

-The end came on Bethel-Thompson's third TD pass of the game, with newly acquired quarterback Zach Collaros watching from the sidelines.
+The end came on Bethel-Thompson's third TD pass of the game, with newly acquired quarterback Zach Collaros watching from the sidelines along with an announced crowd of 12,072 at BMO Field.

 "I let go," said Bethel-Thompson, who completed 37-of-49 passes for 343 yards and ran for 44 yards more.
 "Last couple of weeks I've been getting in my own way.
 Tonight I just got out of my own way."